US STOCKS-Dow on track to snap 8-day losing streak as banks gain

 "Whenever you found out that the agenda might take longer to get put out, you've gotten some piece of economic data that reminds you that the fundamental backdrop is still strong."

-Tuesday's gains come after a week of declines on the Dow as investors fretted over President Donald Trump's ability to push his agenda after the healthcare bill failed to get enough support, leading to its withdrawal in Congress on Friday.
+Tuesday's gains come after a week of declines on the Dow as investors fretted over President Donald Trump's ability to push his agenda as his healthcare bill failed to find enough supporters before being withdrawn in Congress on Friday.

 However, investors appeared to have shrugged off the setback, choosing instead to focus on Trump's promise of reforming the U.S. tax code, which has been a key driver in the post-election record rally.